jwoehr/goublu/README.md

 	* Or grab a [release of the source code](https://github.com/jwoehr/goublu/releases)
 		* It's recommended you build from the latest release.
 * Build:  `cd $GOPATH/src/github.com/jwoehr/goublu; ./make.sh`
+  * Then copy `goublu` to your Golang binary path.
+* Note: If you just do `go build` it won't compile version info into the image.
 ## Invoking
 * Invoke: `./goublu [-v] [-g "GoubluOpt1=SomeThing:GoubluOpt2=Other:..."] ublu_arg ublu_arg ...`
   * If the first argument to goublu is `-v` then Goublu prints a version message and exits 0.